INTERVIEW BY MARKO SYRJÄLÄ

 So because you are a drummer, I have to ask; is Scotty a better bassist or a guitar player?

 Oh, he’s a way better guitar player because that’s his original instrument.
-And I knew that because, when we went in to record, he would pick up the guitar in the studio and play.
+And I knew that because he would pick up the guitar in the studio and play when we went in to record.
 And I was like, “Wow, this guy’s really, really good on guitar.”
 And so when Kelly came back, I knew Scotty was maybe a perfect fit because he toured with me, and he’s a great guy and great musician.
 But I knew he could play lead guitar from recording with him before.
 And he was just; he was taken aback.
 He didn’t realize I was calling him not to tell him that he’s not in the band because of Kelly’s playing bass again, but I told him, “We want you to play guitar.”
 And he was just so stoked about that.
 And I think that he stepped up to the plate.
 And Scotty played magnificently on the RENEGADES album.
 And he brought in some great material.
 And he’s just got some– he’s just a great musician, a great guy all around.

-As you have mentioned a couple of times already, it was important for you to get Kelly Nickels in the band.
+As you have mentioned a couple of times already, getting Kelly Nickels in the band was important.
 He played on one track, “Venus Bomb,” on HOLLYWOOD FOREVER (2012).
 Besides that, he was entirely out of the scene since early 2000.
 So, after all these years, how difficult it was to get him back in the ring?